-Hunting and public lands advocate Randy Newberg visited the OHA State & Yamhill County Chapter booth at the Pacific Northwest Sportsman's Show, where he visited with OHA Outreach Coordinator Amy Patrick.
+Hunting and public lands advocate Randy Newberg visited the OHA State & Yamhill County Chapter booth at the Pacific Northwest Sportsman's Show, where he visited with OHA Outreach Coordinator Amy Patrick. every opportunity to champion our work as an Oregon-centric organization that mobilizes our membership to provide donations of time and money for wildlife crossings, water guzzlers, wildlifefriendly fencing, and numerous other projects.
+These talking points meld well with chapter-level project information to effectively communicate the breadth of our commitment to conservation.
 The most compelling part of our conservation work is that it is not limited to meeting rooms and legislative or legal venues; we put boots on the ground and hands in the dirt to accomplish the tasks of conserving wildlife.
 There are many other great messages to champion as we present OHA to both the hunting community and the general public: protecting hunter rights, striving to increase access opportunities, and working with ODFW on wildlife management plans are great examples of our work throughout the state.
 Communicating our message in an effective and approachable way increases our opportunities to build our membership base and, subsequently, the overall strength of our organization.